2 adults, 2 children wounded in Trenton shooting

 The shooting in downtown Trenton occurred around 9:30 a.m., when a gunman opened fire in the area of North Montgomery Street.
 The man later fled on foot and remains at large, authorities said.

 The four victims were taken to a hospital, but their names and further details on their conditions were not disclosed.
-The two children, ages 10 and 12, apparently weer in a vehicle when they were shot, authorities said.
+The two children, ages 10 and 12, were in a vehicle when they were shot, authorities said.

 A motive for the shooting remains under investigation.